Social Democratic Populist Party (Turkey)

-The Social Democratic Populist Party or Social Democratic Popular Party (Sosyaldemokrat Halkçı Parti, abbreviated SHP) is a political party in Turkey that formed after the fusion of the Social Democracy Party (Sosyal Demokrasi Partisi, SODEP) of Erdal İnönü and the People's Party of Aydın Güven Gürkan in 1985.
+The Social Democratic Populist Party or Social Democratic Popular Party (Sosyaldemokrat Halkçı Parti, abbreviated SHP) is a political party in Turkey that formed after the fusion of the Social Democracy Party of Erdal İnönü and the Populist Party of Aydın Güven Gürkan in 1985.

 History

 The Social Democracy Party (Sosyal Demokrasi Partisi, SODEP) of Erdal İnönü and the People's Party of Aydın Güven Gürkan were founded in 1983 with the revival of democracy after the military coup of 1980.
 In 1985, the Social Democracy Party and the People's Party merged to create the Social Democratic Populist Party.

-In the 1989 local elections, the SHP emerged as the strongest party with 27.8 percent of the vote, winning in six metropolitan areas, 39 provinces, and 283 districts.
+In the 1989 local election, the SHP emerged as the strongest party with 27.8 percent of the vote, winning in six metropolitan areas, 39 provinces, and 283 districts.

 The Kurdish question placed the party under serious strain as the MPs Ahmet Türk, Mehmet Ali Eren, Mahmut Alinak, Kenan Sönmez, Ismail Hakki Önal, Adnan Ekmen and Salik Sumer were of Kurdish origin.
 This was at a time when use of the Kurdish language was forbidden in public and private life.
 Some of these MPs wanted to take part in the Kurdish Conference in Paris in 1989, to which Chairman İnönü wanted to agree.
 But after it emerged that representatives of the Kurdistan Workers' Party (PKK) could also take part, participation was forbidden.
 The seven took part anyway and all were expelled from the party, even though the PKK was not present at the congress and in fact protested against it.
 As a result, Aydın Güven Gürkan, 12 other MPs of the SHP, dozens of regional party administrators and 3000 party members resigned from the SHP.
 As a result, People's Labour Party (HEP) was formed in 1990.

 Nevertheless the party was one of the first parties to acknowledge that the Kurdish Question was not just an issue of terrorism.
 In the South Eastern Report published by the party in 1990 the problems of not acknowledging the Kurds as a distinct ethnic group were noticed.
 It was emphasized the Kurds should be able to express their Kurdish identity and legal barriers prohibiting this should be lifted.